 Unlike the mandatory monthly contributions of employees, there is no fixed contribution requirement for the self-employed and are free to decide the amount and frequency of payments.
 However, the annual contributions amount should not exceed the annual mandatory contribution amount of the highest-paid state employee.

 Pensionable wage is determined by the Board of Pension Office.
 From 1st May 2010, Pensionable wage is the Basic Salary stated in the employment contract of the employee.

 Under MRPS a Retirement Savings Account (RSA) is created for each member of the scheme.
 Pension Contributions and returns from its investments are credited to this account.

-Members can check the balance of their RSA online through the Pension Office website or using Pension mobile application.
+Members can view their RSA statement online through the Pension Office website or using Pension mobile application or pension portal.
 Printed statements are also provided to members upon request.

-MRPS members can start to drawdown from their RSA upon reaching the pensionable age (65 years) or at the age of 55 years, provided that they qualify for early retirement.
+MRPS members can start to draw down from their RSA upon reaching the pensionable age (65 years) or at the age of 55 years, provided that they qualify for early retirement.
 To be eligible for early pension withdrawal the RSA balance of the member must be sufficient to provide a lifetime monthly payment (based on life expectancy at the age of 55) that is at least twice the amount of the old age basic pension prevailing at the time of retirement.

-MRPS members who wish to apply for pension are required fill and submit 'Pension applicant’s information form' to Pension Office.
-This form can be submitted 6 months prior to reaching 65 years or any time after that.
+MRPS members who wish to apply for pension are required to submit 'Pension applicant’s information form' for Pension withdrawal.
+This application form can be submitted 6 months prior to reaching 65 years or any time after that.
 If the member qualifies for early retirement he/she can submit the application upon reaching 55 years or anytime after that.
 Application can be submitted online via Pension Portal or in paper form.

 Balance in Retirement Savings Account / 14 years (168 months)